 For Those Lazy Nights, Always Be Prepared

 For the nights where you rush home late from work or you just don’t feel like cooking, preparation is key.
 Having a few menu items already ready to go in your fridge (or cupboard) will take the stress out of a weeknight dinner.

 Kettle & Fire pre-packaged soups, like Miso Soup With Chicken Bone Broth, are the lazy person’s dream dinner.
-They are low in net carbs, free of unwanted ingredients, are come ready to eat.
+They come ready to eat.
 Just heat up on the stovetop or in the microwave and serve.